redis/redis-doc/commands/set.md

 * `NX` -- Only set the key if it does not already exist.
 * `XX` -- Only set the key if it already exist.
 * `KEEPTTL` -- Retain the time to live associated with the key.
+* `GET` -- Return the old value stored at key, or nil when key did not exist.

-Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, it is possible that in future versions of Redis these three commands will be deprecated and finally removed.
+Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Redis these three commands will be deprecated and finally removed.

 @return

 @simple-string-reply: `OK` if `SET` was executed correctly.
+@bulk-string-reply: when `GET` option is set, the old value stored at key, or nil when key did not exist.
-@nil-reply: a Null Bulk Reply is returned if the `SET` operation was not performed because the user specified the `NX` or `XX` option but the condition was not met.
+@nil-reply: a Null Bulk Reply is returned if the `SET` operation was not performed because the user specified the `NX` or `XX` option but the condition was not met or if user specified the `NX` and `GET` options that do not met.

 @history

 * `>= 2.6.12`: Added the `EX`, `PX`, `NX` and `XX` options.
 * `>= 6.0`: Added the `KEEPTTL` option.
+* `>= 6.2`: Added the `GET` option.

 @examples